tprasadtp/ubuntu-post-install/docs/tasks.md

     google: true
 ```

-### Canonical partner repositories

-  Canonical partner repositories are not configured or enabled for derivatives of Ubuntu because thee might be some conflicts.

 ## Add personal package archives (PPA)

 - Only one ppa entry per line (No comments or anything else anywhere in the file) in the format ppa:{author}/{ppa} for example `ppa:mozillateam/firefox-next` The file will be read and the PPAs will be added from the list.